 Carey MBA students in Baltimore study in the state-of-the-art Legg Mason building, in the Harbor East neighborhood right next to the picturesque Inner Harbor.
 The Legg Mason building has over 146,000 square feet for classrooms, student study areas, clubs and offices.
 Harbor East has been built up in recent years, and now is home to a vibrant dining and nightlife scene, as well as peaceful waterfront views.

-Most of the Class of 2019 stayed in the Mid-Atlantic region post-MBA (61%).
-The Northeast and West were the next most popular regions in the U.S., seeing 16% and 12% respectively.
+Of the 28 graduates of the Class of 2020 reporting location, most stayed in the Mid-Atlantic region post-MBA (50%).
+The Northeast and West were the next most popular regions in the U.S., seeing 14% and 18% respectively.

 Carey’s tuition is $64,000 per year.
 Though the school does not provide need-based aid to incoming students, it does offer a number of merit-based scholarships and fellowships.
 All admitted students become eligible for the Johns Hopkins Carey Business Fellows, which covers full tuition and provides an $19,800 stipend (8 available).
 Additionally, the Dean’s Scholarship, which can include full scholarships, recognizes students whose backgrounds and talents enrich and benefit their program and the school community.
 The program also partners with Reaching Out MBA Fellowship to offer scholarships for budding LGBTQ+ business leaders.
 Fellows receive $10,000 or more per year and access to Reaching Out programming.
 Also, the Women in Business Scholarship recognizes high achieving, emerging female leaders in the Johns Hopkins MBA.
 Recipients are awarded full tuition, renewable for the second year.
 Finally, Johns Hopkins University undergraduate alumni are eligible for the Double Jay scholarship.
 This covers 50 percent of tuition.